Byzantine-Resilient Population Protocols: Algorithm

 Combining the probabilities of all the involved lemmas for each of the $O(\log n)$ phases, the result holds with probability at least $1 - O(\log^3 n) /n$.
-The algorithm requires in total $O(\log n)$ states per node since all the constant number of local variables used can be implemented with $O(\log \log n)$ bits.
+The algorithm requires in total $O(\log^3 n)$ states per node since all the constant number of local variables have a maximum absolute value of $O(\log^3 n)$.

 Now consider the case $d = |a-b| = \Omega(n)$.
 The analysis above covers all cases except $6\delta > n$.
 This case can be covered by considering $a-b = n$.
-We use a small variant of the algorithm where the first phase to execute is the termination phase.
-After that the phases execute as normal (i.e. cancellation, termination, duplication, and then repeat).
+We use a small variant of the algorithm where the first phase to execute is the resolution phase.
+After that, the phases execute as normal (i.e. cancellation, resolution, duplication, and then repeat).
 Since $a-b = n$, the number of honest nodes that have the majority value are at least $n - n/c_f > n/\xi_2$, while the number of nodes that have the minority value are at most the faulty nodes $n/c_f \leq n /\xi_1$.
-From Lemma \ref{lemma:termination}, we obtain termination in the first phase with the majority decision.
+From Lemma \ref{lemma:resolution}, a correct majority decision is reached in the first phase.
 Hence, the result follows considering all cases for $d$. \end{proof}